django-simple-deploy/django-simple-deploy/docs/quick_starts/quick_start_upsun.md

 $ upsun create --title <project-name>
 ```

+!!! note
+    After creating a project, you'll find some auto-generated files in a new `.upsun/local/` directory.
+This is supposed to be ignored by Git, but that's currently [not working](https://github.com/platformsh/cli/issues/286) on Windows.
+You can add `.upsun/local/` to your .gitignore file on Windows for now, and this directory will be ignored.
+You'll need to commit this change before continuing, because django-simple-deploy looks for a clean Git status before making configuration changes in your project.

 Now run the `deploy` command, using the same project name you used with the `upsun create` command:

 ```